What is a limited liability partnership (LLP)?

 Professional firms are not the only businesses who can use the limited liability partnership structure.
 Many other businesses, including a lot of family firms, are set up as LLPs and the model is also often used as a tax-efficient investment vehicle.

-Governed as it is by specific legislation, a limited liability partnership is neither a partnership nor a company, but combines features of each.
-Like a company, an LLP:
+Governed as it is by specific legislation, a limited liability partnership is neither a partnership nor a company but combines features of each.

 • Is created via incorporation at Companies House and must nominate a registered office address at which official documents can be served upon the LLP